 Babbitt, Brass, Bronze and Aluminum

 Micro Surface Corporation is a manufacturer and distributor of all Timesaver products.
-Timesaver Compound will not embed into any metal surface and will not continue to cut.
+Yellow Label Lapping Compounds will not embed into any metal surface and will not continue to cut.
 Mix Timesaver Compound with oil as you use it and only the amount needed for the particular job to be done.
 Keep well mixed.

 Timesaver Lapping Compounds are formulated to first act as an abrasive, then diminish to a polish and finally to inert material.
 Other ingredients in the compound conglomerate the fines to prevent embedding in the metal being lapped.